DiamondLightSource/ExcaliburCalibration-DAWN/docs/userguide.rst

                         servers=["node1-server", "node2-server"],
                         ip_addresses=["node1-ip", "node2-ip"])

-If you have them you can update the GND, FBK and Cas arrays and the Energy-DAC arrays.
 Now you can instantiate an ExcaliburNode or ExcaliburDetector (1M or 3M) with this module as the detector_config and it will make the connections to each of the nodes given.

 Calibration
 -----------